NETINT-Technologies/netint_libxcoder/README.md

 ## Documentation

-Libxcoder documentation is availabled at the [NETINT Docs Portal](https://docs.netint.com/vpu/quadra/documentation/libxcoder)
+Libxcoder documentation is available at the [NETINT Docs Portal](https://docs.netint.com/vpu/quadra/documentation/libxcoder)

 Doxygen documentation may be generated with `bash build.sh -d`